GrayXu/HUST-OS-Experiments/README.md

  - **lab[1-4].c**

-	Codes of each labs which are all independent  others.
+	Codes of each labs which are all independent of others.

  - **lab[1-4]**